 The financial benefits of the plus size market are no doubt what sparked the interest of players in the industry and much more are creating and retailing plus size lines.
 This, in turn, creates massive job opportunities for fat models.

 There is a boom in the plus size market!

 Showcasing fashion exclusively for slim (skinny) women is still great and will continue to command billions of dollars all over the world, but the fact remains that no matter how much the average sized everyday woman admires these outfits, she can hardly wear them and so will have no intention of buying them.

 But if she sees stylish clothing that’s styled for her size, boldly showcased by ‘her size’ proudly on the runway, chances are greater that she’ll make a couple of purchases!

 Obviously, the fashion industry will be undercutting their profits if they don’t see the economic sense in producing more stylish apparel and have them showed off using curvy women for plus size modelling jobs.

 Why the fashion industry never thought about this some decades ago is quite baffling.
-Why they didn’t realise the hidden potentials and impending boom in plus size fashion is still a mystery.
+Why they didn’t realise the hidden potentials and the impending boom in plus size fashion is still a mystery.

 Plus Size Modelling Encourages More Sales

-The majority of plus size women will significantly increase their buying intentions if they see models that showcase clothes that’ll look beautiful, trendy and sexy on them.
-This in turn will usher in the beginnings of much more economic benefits of using fat or curvy models to encourage greater sales.
+The majority of plus-size women will significantly increase their buying intentions if they see models that showcase clothes that’ll look beautiful, trendy and sexy on them.
+This, in turn, will usher in the beginnings of much more economic benefits of using fat or curvy models to encourage greater sales.